kfatehi/menuboy/README.md

 ---

+### v0.1.1
+* Fix bug where STDIN would not return to normal under linux

 ### v0.1.0
 * Remove `STDIN.getch` loop approach which was causing formatting issues with other programs trying to write to STDOUT